chicio/chicio.github.io/_posts/2018-02-08-react-native-debug-on-device-rctbundleurlprovider.md

 ---
 layout: post
-title: "React Native: build, run and debug on a iOS device from XCode"
+title: "React Native and RCTBundleURLProvider: build, run and debug on a iOS device from XCode"
 description: "In this post I will talk about how to setup up your react native project on iOS to build, run and debug it on a real device."
 date: 2018-02-08
 image: /assets/images/posts/react-native-bundle-url-provider-setup.jpg